 - How can the ‘older generation’ learn about the actual state of affairs in the gaming industry today?

-According Ariana, younger folks need strike a balance in their lives: they need to show their parents / those of the older generation, that gaming is not harmful, and that it doesn’t consume their entire existence – that they can juggle work and play.
+According Ariana, younger folks need to strike a balance in their lives: they need to show their parents / those of the older generation that gaming is not harmful, and that it doesn’t consume their entire existence – that they can juggle work and play.
 Additionally, children need to find meaningful ways to demonstrate to their parents that their gaming achievements matter, as what they are doing is part of a multi-billion industry i.e. that video games are not a ‘waste of time’ and contribute to the society as much as other entertainment industries – maybe even on a much larger scale than they are aware about!

 If you have additional questions to our panellists or if you need support, feel free to contact them to: